What is an insurance broker?

 - Owning or leasing multiple cars

-- Excess liability, like if you own a dog from an aggressive breed or a pool
+- Needing excess liability (for instance, if you own an aggressive breed dog or have a swimming pool)

-All this said, even if your coverage needs are simple, you might want to use an insurance broker if you’re tired of feeling like you don’t really understand what you’re getting when you pay your insurance premiums.
-Or if you feel like you might be able to get a better policy but you don’t want to do the research yourself.
+All said, even if your coverage needs are simple, you might want to use a home, life or car insurance broker if you’re tired of feeling like you don’t really understand what you’re getting when you pay your insurance premiums.
+Or, if you feel like you might be able to get a better policy but you don’t want to do the research yourself, an insurance broker might help.

 Commissions